a-stanisz/cinephile-diary-api/README.md

 EXAMPLE_DB_NAME=example-database
 OMDB_APIKEY=<your-omdb-apikey>
 ```
-Most of the environmental variables have their defaults set as above,except those in angle brackets, so you need to specify at least:
+Most of the environmental variables have their defaults set as above, except those in angle brackets, so you need to specify at least:
 `JWT_SECRET`, `MONGODB_USERNAME`, `MONGODB_PASSWORD` and `OMDB_APIKEY`.

 Please note that **you need to provide \<your-omdb-apikey\>** from OMDB website.
 You can get it [here](http://www.omdbapi.com/apikey.aspx).